Assoc Prof Mayur Garg has a wide range of expertise in all aspects of gastroenterology, including:

 - European Crohn’s and Colitis Organisation Fellowship (awarded to two applicants worldwide each year).

 Mayur has a passion for excellence in patient care and service quality, and incorporates up to date research with compassion and integrity.
-He is widely published in scientific journals, and frequently invited to speak at local and international conferences.
+He is widely published in scientific journals, and frequently invited to speak at local and international conferences, and is involved in writing guidelines with the Gastroenterological Society of Australia.